reasonwithoutrestraint/site/Topics.md

 - Black America: State of Cultural Failures - Violence, Anti-intellectualism, Unfit Reproduction.
 Materialism, Wealth building.
 Main cause of death homicide for young black men.
 "Acting white".
 Teenage births, births before marriage, births before occupation.
 One parent => 1/2 income, married blacks => 8% poverty rate.
 More luxory cars bought by blacks.
 20% of weath gap explained on cars, jewelry, clothes.
 Similar income, different wealth.
 - Black America: Cause of Cultural Failures - jim crow, slavery, lack of policing or govenrment support, welfare, discrimination, no skills after slavery.
 - Black America: Solutions to Cultural Failures - Internal economic success trumps external political support.
 Even if my analysis on the cause/state of cultural failures are rejected, even if it is maintained that racism/discrimination is rampant, the most reliable path to success is internal improvement
-- Black America: Solutions for Cultural Failures - Mild preference/separation. see Jews, Chinese, etc. Blacks would be 10th richest nation).
+- Black America: Solutions for Cultural Failures - Mild preference/separation. see Jews, Chinese, etc. American Blacks would be 10th richest nation.
+America can't seem to find middleground between oppression and paternalism.
+Both are harmful so long as Blacks are dependent on America.
+So seperate.
 - Affirmative Action (consequences)
 - White Nationalists, they don't matter.